-On the other hand, we learn about and practice important language skills such as note-taking in lectures, planning and writing reports and essays, evaluating sources and discussing figures and trends.
-A special four-hour unit on presentation skills will bring into focus techniques and vocabulary for speaking in public in English.
+On the other hand, we learn about and practice important language skills such as note-taking in lectures, understanding spoken information, planning and writing reports and essays, evaluating sources and discussing figures and trends.

 English for Economics – which should not be confused with Business English – is taught over two semesters in the second year.
 It is suitable for students who have already achieved a good intermediate level of general English.
-Students will be divided into small study groups and will be expected to prepare discussion points and other input together in advance of most sessions.
-As with all language courses, students will also be expected to devote a fair amount of private study time to developing their vocabulary and be able to demonstrate this work in progress.
+As with all language courses, students will be expected to devote a fair amount of private study time to developing their vocabulary and be able to demonstrate this work in progress.
 Students should register for the iCorsi Platform, where important information and extra material will be placed as the course progresses.

 Assessment is by final examination at the end of the second semester, and will include listening comprehension, writing and vocabulary exercises.
 In addition, there will be several written assignments over the course of the year.
 Consistent attendance and participation in class will also be reflected in the final grade.

 To sit the final examination, students must either present an external certification (recognized by USI) confirming the attainment of the B2 level, or pass the B2 test organized by the Faculty at the end of the first year (summer and autumn sessions), on completion of the one-year support class designed with that purpose in mind.

 - Course book: Roberts, M., English for Economics, Garnet Education, 2012

 - Other recommended texts: The New Palgrave Dictionary of Economics, Macmillan 2018; Oxford Advanced Learner’s Dictionary, OUP; Murphy, R. English Grammar in Use, CUP, 2012